JamuIn/Jamuin-ML/README.md

 # Dataset:
-dataset of herbal ingredients obtained by scraping, and manually Preview of the image and data used are shown in the picture below:
+dataset of herbal ingredients obtained by scraping, and manually
+<p>Preview of the image and data used are shown in the picture below:</p>